joedrago/mtv/web/help.md

 ## Watching MTV {#watch}

 To watch MTV, simply visit the [main page](/) and click on **Watch** at the top.
 It will ask for your Discord nickname and offer you a handful of choices.
-Type in your nickname exactly (case matters), choose some options, and hit the Watch button.
+Type in your Discord handle exactly (such as `SomeName#5555`, case matters), choose some options, and hit the Watch button.
 If you want to watch anonymously, leave the nickname box empty.
 This will simply remove you from consideration when MTV chooses to "autoskip" (see **Autoskip** below).

 Here's what the checkboxes mean: